Episode 2.03 The Greater Good doesn’t yield much, but I felt it would behoove me to be thorough.

 Well, Seppius takes the jab pretty well at first, but he does get crazy eyes for a flash second.Varinius places the knife for Seppia, and then he backs away and leaves her to do it by herself.
 She seems excited, and Seppius is watching and I’m not sure what he’s feeling.I seriously don’t know if he’s horrified at what she’s about to do, or think she’s about to lose some of her innocence and he doesn’t like that, or he thinks this is a sign of him losing her to Varinius, or maybe he’s just aroused.
 I don’t know.

 But the dying slave lifts his eyes up to Seppia, and she loses her enthusiasm instantly.
 She can’t do it.
 She stands there, wavering and muttering and apologizing for a second.Varinius is extremely disappointed.
-What a dick.
 Your new girlfriend doesn’t want to kill a guy?
 Lose that bitch.

 I was impressed that she couldn’t go through with it.
 She loves blood sport – we know this.
 I actually thought it was out of character.
 But maybe she’s got some innocence underneath her nonchalant exterior.
 I like seeing another side of her.

 Personally, I’d be all the more eager to put the poor man out of his misery.
 He was going to succumb to his injuries sooner or later.
 It’s not like this man could have been saved.
-Absent tongue he couldn’t say it, but I bet he would have been begging for the end.
-(I can talk like they talk!)
+Without a tongue he couldn’t say it, but I bet he would have been begging for the end.
+Just saying.

 “That is how you sate desire.
 Or love.
 Or vengeance.
 Without hesitation,” Ilithyia says.
 She’s got Varinius in the bag.
 He starts a slow clap for her, and it finally sinks in for Seppia that she’s lost something.